localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 <!-- picture -->

-There are two main problems with connecting to LocalStack that we are tackling:
+We are tackling two problems users experience when connecting to LocalStack:

 1. connectivity to the LocalStack container, and
 2. configuration of the LocalStack container.